Skip to content

 Scott has an MBA from McGill University, where he graduated on the Dean's Honour List and was named a Poets & Quants 2022 MBA to Watch.
 He also holds a BA in Economics from McGill.

 He spent years in business — selling enterprise software, launching products, and starting companies (some of which failed, and he'll tell your kid about those too).
-He always had ideas for things he wanted to build, but the gap between having an idea and making it real felt impossibly wide.
+He always had ideas for things he wanted to build, and AI tools gave him the ability to actually ship them.

-Then AI tools changed everything.
-In the past two years, Scott has shipped four real products that people actually use — an app on the App Store, a platform that charities pay for, an online shop with thousands of five-star reviews, and AI tools that doubled his sales team's results.
+Scott has shipped five real products that people use — three apps on the App Store, a platform that charities pay for, and an online shop with thousands of five-star reviews.
 None of it required a computer science degree.
 It required knowing what to build, having the taste to make it good, and being willing to put it out into the world.

 That's exactly what he teaches at Camp Prompt.